Number of days over 35°C in the Cairns region

 Rising sea levels will increase the tidal extent of coastal rivers and streams, meaning that the tidal reach in the Daintree River for example may push further upstream of Barrett Ck, potentially affecting access to the Daintree village and the ability to intake water from coastal streams for reticulated or independent water supplies.
 Even a modest increase in sea level height will mean that there are many more high tides and storm surges, increasing coastal erosion, flooding and contaminating freshwater systems with salt water.
 The CoastAdapt tool (https://coastadapt.com.au/) helps people making decisions in coastal areas to understand and asses the risks posed by climate change in their regions.

 The impacts of sea level rise will be compounded by more frequent and intense heavy rainfall events in the region, as well as more intense (though probably less frequent) tropical cyclones.
-There will be an increased threat to homes and roads in low-lying areas and along the Daintree coastline from river flooding and storm surge and cyclonic winds.
+There will be an increased threat to homes and roads in low-lying areas and along the Daintree coastline from weather events like river flooding and storm surge and cyclonic winds.
 This will exacerbate the current situation where road access and ferry travel in the area are already regularly impacted by flooding.
 The damage caused to roads will also likely be greater, meaning that they remain impassable for longer and cost more to repair.
 Residents in this already-isolated region would be even less mobile, and travel in and out of the area may become more dependent on air and sea transport.

 Local planning for development, stormwater drains, roads and bridges will be affected.
 For example, more intense and frequent heavy rainfall events will increase the risk that sewerage and water treatment plants will be inundated, and will increase the potential for water supplies to become contaminated in communities such as Wujal Wujal.
 In addition to flood risk, there is an increased potential for soil erosion and land slippage, especially on steep slopes.
 We can expect more frequent interruptions to grid-based electricity supply with consequences for households, as well as the operation of municipal services such as water supply.
 In addition, shut-down of the region’s rail lines, sea and air ports during extreme weather events will affect fuel and other supplies in the Daintree region.
 Working together to address back-up power and supply issues will help build the Daintree region’s resilience in the face of these changes.